 “I need you to find out how George Bradshaw is doing.”

-Grinker was speechless.
-The sergeant noticed his silence.
+He noticed his chief’s silence.
 “I can call up the hospital and ask, if you want.”

-He had lost his hold on the door that separated reality from unreality.
-Oland could no longer fix it firmly closed.
+But Oland had lost his hold on the door that separated reality from unreality.
+He could no longer fix it firmly closed.
 He had lost his hold on Daisy, dropping her onto the bed, leaving her.
 He had walked from the room, through the kitchen, out the back way, down the alley.

 In Oland’s life, he had always done as he was told.